PeppyDays/learn-rust-with-tests/src/rust_fundamentals/structs_methods_and_traits.md

 ### Refactor

-Our code does the job, but it doesn't contain anything explicit about rectangles.
-An unwary developer might try to supply the width and height of a triangle to these functions without realising they will return the wrong answer.
+Our code works, but contains nothing explicit about rectangles.
+An unwary developer might supply triangle width and height to these functions without realizing they'll return incorrect answers.

-We could just give the functions more specific names like `rectangle_area`.
-A neater solution is to define our own type called `Rectangle` which encapsulates this concept for us.
+We could use more specific names like `rectangle_area`.
+A cleaner solution is defining our own `Rectangle` type that encapsulates this concept.

 We can create a simple type using a **struct**.
 A [struct](https://doc.rust-lang.org/stable/book/ch05-01-defining-structs.html) is just a named collection of fields where you can store data.